You are here: Online Safety Parent Toolkit > Understand

-Research in New Zealand suggests that the rates of young people sharing nude images of themselves are relatively low (just 4% of young people aged between 14-17 surveyed had done so).
-What is more common however is pressure to share these images, with 1 in 5 young people having been asked to send a nude image.*
+Netsafe research* shows that the rates of young people sharing nude images of themselves is relatively low (just four percent of young people aged between 14-17 surveyed).
+What is more common is the pressure to share these images – one in five young people have been asked to send a nude image.
+The research shows that the likelihood of sending a nude image does increase with age, so it’s important that parents are having conversations with their kids early.

 What are the risks?